C64 OS USER'S GUIDE

 For more information about the menu bar, the status bar, and split and fullscreen graphics modes, see Chapter 4: User Interface.

-You can choose how much memory to allocate to fast app switching and how much to reserve for applications to use for other purposes.
-C64 OS uses one 64KB bank for each fast-switched app and manages the use of space dynamically.
+You can choose how many banks to allocate as fast app switching slots and how much to reserve for Applications to use for other purposes.
+When an REU is available, C64 OS always reserves the first 64KB bank (bank 0) for operating system workspace; temporary cache memory, screen compositing, the switcher component, the current RTC driver, etc. After that, C64 OS uses one additional 64KB bank for each fast-switched app and manages the use of that space dynamically.

-If you dedicate all available banks to fast app switching, then an application that can make use of expanded memory operates as though no REU is available.
-If your REU has enough banks to go around, a happy balance would be to dedicate a few banks to fast app switching, and still leave some for use by applications that can benefit from more memory.
+If you dedicate all available banks to fast app switching, then an Application that can make use of expanded memory operates as though no REU is available.
+A happy balance would be to dedicate a few banks to fast app switching, and still leave some for use by Applications that can benefit from more memory.

 Technical Note